alf-p-steinbach/cppx-core-language/docs/README.md

 |[tmp](../source/tmp)         | Template meta-programming support, or just, support for defining templates.
 A number of type traits such as `is_integral_`, type modifiers such as `Unref_` and `Unsigned_`, and the class templates `Enable_if_`, `Type_choice_` and `Type_carrier_`.
 The two first templates are simple wrappers around `std::enable_if_t` and `std::conditional_t`, mostly for readability. |
 |[type‑checking](../source/type%2Dchecking) | `downcasted_to` guarantees a downcast as opposed to a sideways cast, using a safe `dynamic_cast`; `is_of_derived_class` checks whether a pure downcast is possible; and `array_size_of` and `length_of_literal` do compile time size checking.  |
 |[types](../source/types)        | The `Truth` type is a boolean that doesn't implicitly convert to or from anything other than `bool`; the `Int_` template alias lets you specify an integral type via its bit width; `C_str` and family are type names for simple `char` pointers, indicating use for C strings; and `No_copy` and `No_copy_or_move` can be used as base classes with the properties indicated by the names.
 Essentially these are types and names that are missing in the core language as of C++17.   |

+---

+# 2. Installation.

+After cloning, checking out or downloading library:

+1. Make the source code available via C++ include path &ldquo;`cppx-core-language/`&rdquo;.
+   For example, `#include <cppx-core-language/all.hpp>` should now work in C++ source code.
+   ***Practical command info***: in Windows I prefer to use junctions in a common include folder, e.g., in that folder I&rsquo;d use the command `mklink /j cppx-core-language c:\somewhere\cppx-core-language\source`.
+And in \*nix a symbolic link would be natural.
+But just copying the source folder is also fine.

+2. Ditto, make the &ldquo;C header wrappers&rdquo; source code available via path &ldquo;`c/`&rdquo;.
+   For example, `#include <c/stdio.hpp>` should work.
+   &ldquo;C header wrappers&rdquo; is a project that *cppx-core-language* depends on.
+You find it as a GIT sub-module in the folder &ldquo;dependencies&rdquo;.

 ----